Enjoy The Flavors of Kapaa Farmers Market

 There are two types of farmers markets on Kauai.
 Private and county-run Sunshine Markets. private markets sell everything grown and/or made on Kauai, while Sunshine Markets only sell products grown or made at the farm.
 The Kapaa farmers market hosts two farms who grow food and sell value added products such as certified goat cheese and taro burgers.

 The Kapaa farmers market is where I guide my farmers market tour.
 It’s the perfect combination of chaos and abundance and a real treat for the first time visitor.
 Though our work, Dan and I have been to more than 80 farms and many of these farmers are at the Kapaa farmers market.
-To learn more about the taro burgers, read our Hanalei Taro & Juice Co. listing in Tasting Kauai: An Insider’s Guide to Eating Well on the Garden Island, or you can meet the owners and sample traditional Hawaiian food during our North Shore, South Shore, East Side or Short Order Kauai Food Tours.
+To learn more about the taro burgers, you can meet the owners and sample traditional Hawaiian food during our North Shore, South Shore, or East Side.